Skip to main content

 Privacy Protection

-Before processing, the Privacy Filter automatically detects and masks any sensitive information in the retrieved documents, ensuring data security.
+Before processing, the Privacy Filter automatically detects and masks any sensitive information in the retrieved documents.
+When the Privacy Filter is enabled, images are also restricted from being sent to AI models not hosted within the EU.

 4